jllcalorio/data-analysis-in-python-for-complete-beginners/content/beginning/lists.md

 topics: list, collection, multiple data storing
 ---

-A list is a built-in Python data structure used to store multiple items in a single variable.
-Lists are ordered, mutable, and can contain mixed data types.
+**Lists** can store multiple types of data, not just medical or clinical data.
+For instance, a hospital system might store a list of patient names, lab test results, or vital signs in a list and even salaries.

 They're one of the most useful data structures in Python!